loganmarchione/HamRadioNewbie.com/content/posts/2024/11/index.md

 ### Attenuation and penetration

 [Attenuation](https://en.wikipedia.org/wiki/Attenuation) refers to the reduction in signal strength of a radio wave over a distance or through a medium, often due to scattering or absorption.
 Even in a vacuum (like in space), the strength of a wave degrades (think of the faint signals of the [Voyager probes](https://en.wikipedia.org/wiki/Voyager_program)).
-On Earth, although radio waves travel through "thin air", they encounter various obstacles (like air molecules, trees, building, etc...) that can reduce their strength.
+On Earth, although radio waves travel through "thin air", they encounter various obstacles (like air molecules, trees, buildings, etc...) that can reduce their strength.

 [Penetration](https://en.wikipedia.org/wiki/Penetration_depth) describes how deeply a wave can travel into a medium before it is significantly attenuated.
 Generally, lower frequency waves can penetrate better due to their longer wavelengths.
 This is why 2.4GHz WiFi penetrates your house's walls better than 5GHz WiFi, and why millimeter wave 5G is easily blocked by almost anything (see below).